 NGL, at first glance, Unfinished Coffee Roaster gives off major Keijometo cafe vibes.
 The entrance sports slabs of white walls deliberately made to look as if they’re, well, unfinished—this raw and “incomplete” theme continues inside, though it’s offset by some wood furnishings and plants for added warmth.

-For drinks, Dirty Talk (฿140) is a popular pick; this drink features fresh espresso with creamy milk, plus a touch of burnt sugar.
-You’ll also find Thai Style Fried Banana (฿50) here, along with the cafe’s signature Unfinished Fried Chicken (฿189), available with Onion Lemon or Korean-style sauce.
+For drinks, enjoy their premium Matcha Latte, priced between ฿140 to ฿200 depending on the matcha grade.
+You’ll also find Thai Style Fried Banana (฿50 for three) here, along with the cafe’s signature Unfinished Fried Chicken (฿189), available with Onion Lemon or Korean-style sauce.
 If you want something lighter, check out their glass display of cakes at the counter!

 Address: 2 Lat Phrao Wang Hin 46 Alley, Khwaeng Lat Phrao, Lat Phrao, Bangkok 10230, Thailand